-Their legend continued on the big screen in the 1994 Universal release, The Little Rascals.
-It was a feature film loosely based on interpretations of classic Our Gang shorts.
-Directed by Penelope Spheeris, the celebrity cameos — led by the Olsen twins, Whoopi Goldberg, Mel Brooks, Reba McEntire, Daryl Hannah, Raven-Symoné, and Donald Trump — really stole the show.
+Their legend continued on the big screen in the 1994 Universal release, The Little Rascals, which was a feature film loosely based on interpretations of those classic Our Gang shorts.
+Directed by Penelope Spheeris, the celebrity cameos — led by the Olsen Twins, Whoopi Goldberg, Mel Brooks, Reba McEntire, Daryl Hannah, Raven-Symoné, and Donald Trump — really stole the show.

 If you’ve ever wondered what happened personally and professionally to the actors from The Little Rascals, the wait is over.
 Here are The (original) Little Rascals then and now.

 William Thomas Jr. was born on March 12, 1931, in Los Angeles.
 Thomas first appeared in the 1934 Our Gang shorts as a background player.
 The “Buckwheat” character was originally a female, portrayed by Matthew “Stymie” Beard’s younger sister, Carlena.

 But Buckwheat slowly morphed into a boy.
 Thomas initially played Buckwheat — speech impediment and all — as a girl dressed as the stereotypical African-American “pickaninny.”
 He wore bowed pigtails, a large hand-me-down sweater, and oversized boots.
 That portrayal would be deemed quite controversial in the years to come.